Taking a Gap Year

 If you are a citizen of a country in the European Union and thinking about taking a gap year, please ensure that you seek up-to-date advice about the fee status and financial arrangements of EU students.

 If you are taking a gap year you have two options for the timing of your application to King's:

-- If you don't get the offers you want, you have the opportunity to make further applications to other universities and / or re-apply to Cambridge during your gap year if you choose to.
+if you don't get the offers you want, you have the opportunity to make further applications to other universities and / or re-apply to Cambridge during your gap-year

 We advise you to use your gap year productively, but we have no set views about exactly what you should do.
 Whilst some students participate in activities or employment that is related to their course, this is not a requirement.